CoIT-WGU/D084-Lab-Resources/Instructions/Labs/05 - VNet Peering and Service Chaining.md

 1. From the **Create route table** blade, create a new route table with the following settings:

-    - Name: **az1000402-rt1**

     - Subscription: the name of the Azure subscription you use for this lab

     - Resource group: **az1000402-RG**

+    - Name: **az1000402-rt1**

-    - Location: the same Azure region in which you created the virtual networks
+    - Region: the same Azure region in which you created the virtual networks

     - Propogate gateway routes: **No**